 A fair number of The Walking Dead fans seem perfectly content to watch the show with their middle or even elementary school-aged children, despite the extreme violence, TV-MA rating, and the fact that Robert Kirkman, creator of the comic book the show is based on, has been outspoken about how the show is not appropriate for children nor intended for them.

-According to the fan section of the PBS website for The Noddy Shop, most of the viewers of the show were surprisingly not in the 2-5 range it was aimed for, but rather in the 9-11 range.
-It helps that the scenes inside the shop with the toys were very interesting and hilarious, and that DJ and Katie, two of the main kids in the show, were around this age.
-It was also big with adults, due to it's nostalgic 50's theme and some of the songs being inspired by Grease.
+According to the fan section of the PBS website for The Noddy Shop, most of the viewers of the show were surprisingly not in the 2-to-5 range it was aimed at, but rather in the 9-11 range.
+It helps that the scenes inside the shop with the toys were very interesting and hilarious, and that DJ and Kate, two of the main kids in the show, were around this age.
+It was also big with adults, due to its nostalgic 50's theme and some of the songs being inspired by Grease.